baskint/page-scrape-report-chrome-ext/README.md

 # Page Scrape and Analysis using a Chrome Extension

-This is a two part application which in the first part a chrome extension analyzes a web page for page links and stores the data in a local MongoDB instance and a Firebase instance.
-It illustrates the concepts in creating a chrome extension, passing events, coordinating data collection, posting data to a backend server.
+This is a two part application which in the first part a chrome extension scrapes a web page for page links and stores the data in a local MongoDB database and a Firebase instance.
+It illustrates the concepts in creating a chrome extension as a panel, passing events, coordinating data collection, posting data to a backend server and showing the parsed results in a tabular manner.

 The second part which is a Node-Express application acts as an endpoint to the front end.
-It runs certain NPM modules to analyze the passed-in URL and sending back the results as a JSON object
+It runs certain NPM modules to analyze the passed-in URL and sending back the results as a JSON object.

 ## Environment Set up and testing
 For local testing, please clone this repo and run